 In thermodynamics and engineering analyses, the exact definition of a system is very important.
-By doing this, we need to define the system boundaries and make the general thermodynamical analyses and other analyses according to this system.
+By doing this, we need to define the system boundaries.
+And make the general thermodynamical analyses and other analyses according to this system.
 For example in energy analyses of the systems, the strşct calculations of outgoing and incoming energies are very important.
 Here we summarize how to make energy calculations from system boundaries.
 So, you will understand the internal energy change by heat and work.

 Energy Calculations for System Boundaries

-First of all, we need to state that the energy transfer from system boundaries takes place in two forms; heat and work.
-We need to understand how the heat and work energy transfer takes place for a system.
+Firstly, we need to state that the energy transfer from system boundaries takes place in two forms; heat and work.
+Also, we need to understand how the heat and work energy transfer takes place for a system.

 For example, in the analysis of an internal combustion engine piston, there are two forms of energy transfer with the surroundings; mechanical energy which takes place with the moving action of the piston, and the heat energy that takes place between the inside of the piston and the surroundings.
-The total energy transfer between the surroundings and the piston is calculated by considering these incidents.
+We calculate the total energy transfer between the surroundings and the piston by considering these incidents.

 One of the forms of energy transfer is heat.
-Heat energy transfer only takes place with the temperature difference between the system and the surroundings.
-If there is no temperature difference between the system and the surroundings, there is no energy transfer by heat.
+So heat energy transfer only takes place with the temperature difference between the system and the surroundings.
+Also, if there is no temperature difference between the system and the surroundings, there is no energy transfer by heat.

-The outgoing heat energy from the system to the surroundings is called negative heat energy transfer.
+We call the outgoing heat energy from the system to the surroundings negative heat energy transfer.
 If the heat transfer takes place from the surroundings to the system, it is a positive heat transfer.

 As you understand that, if the total temperature of the system is higher than the surroundings, the heat transfer takes place is negative.
 But if the temperature of the surroundings is higher than the system, the heat transfer is positive.

 There is a special ideal condition that the system is completely isolated to heat transfer from surroundings.
-This situation is called an adiabatic system.
+We all this situation an adiabatic system.
 Regardless of the temperature difference between the system and the surroundings, there is no heat transfer between the surroundings and the system for adiabatic systems.

-The unit of the total heat transfer between the surroundings and the system is kJ and the total heat transfer for unit time is called W. In English units, the total heat transfer is called BTU.
+The unit of the total heat transfer between the surroundings and the system is kJ.
+And we call the total heat transfer for unit time W. In English units, we call the total heat transfer BTU.

 Heat Transfer Mechanisms

-In the convection heat transfer mechanism, the heat of the solid surface is transferred to liquid molecules which carry to other places surroundings with the movement of these liquid molecules.
+Also, in the convection heat transfer mechanism, the heat of the solid surface is transfer to liquid molecules which carry to other places surroundings with the movement of these liquid molecules.

 In the radiation heat transfer is taking place with the emission of the electromagnetic particles.